Google Bans North Korean Hackers Exploiting Chrome Zero-Day Bug

 - fireblocks[.]vip

-These domains were carefully chosen to imitate popular employment, media, and financial sites, and could be easily mistaken for legitimate websites by employees seeking new job opportunities.
+These domains were carefully chosen to imitate popular employment, media, and financial sites, and could easily be mistaken for legitimate websites by employees seeking new job opportunities.

 Hackers' Security Measures to Avoid Detection